satbird/satbird.github.io/index.md

 Q-value estimates.
 Using the DQN replay dataset, offline REM surpasses the gains from online C51 and outperforms offline QR-DQN.
 Furthermore, REM performs comparably to QR-DQN in the online RL setting on Atari 2600 games.
-The DQN replay dataset can serve as an offline RL benchmark and will be released.
+The DQN replay dataset can serve as an offline RL benchmark and is open-sourced.

 <p class="cover" align="center">
 <img src="assets/images/draw_off.png" width="75%" />